vixrant/dj-forum/README.md

 Forum Application by DJ Literary Society
 -----------------------------------------

+## 🚫 UNMAINTAINED

+> This website was never shown to the principal.
+I am archiving it so that no one contributes to this website.
+> It served as a good learning project for web development when I was in first year.
+> I am keeping it here as an example Misago forum project hosted on Heroku.

 A forum web app for the entire college of Dwarkadas J. Sanghvi by a member of the technical co-committee in DJ Literary Society.
 The forum makes use of different categories for the different departments and threads in each of these categories.

 ## Technology Stack